osc-rotterdam/osc-rotterdam.github.io/content/coc.md

 OSCs organize, promote, and facilitate open science events to enable all participants, members and non-members, to learn about, share, and discuss open science practices.
 The purpose of this Code of Conduct (**CoC**) is to enable an environment in which diverse individuals can collaborate and interact in mutual respect.
 We recognize a shared responsibility to create and maintain that environment for the benefit of all.

-Some behaviors, therefore, are specifically prohibited:
+Some behaviors, therefore, are specifically prohibited **both in person and online**:

 * Discriminating, racist, intimidating, harassing, lewd, demeaning, bullying, stalking, or threatening speech or actions